Paratrooper incident delays Champions Cup kick off between Toulouse and Sale

 The Investec Champions Cup last-16 clash between Toulouse and Sale Sharks was delayed after an incident involving paratroopers ahead of kick off.

-The game was initially scheduled to begin at 3pm on Sunday 6 April and series of military personnel were parachuted into the Stade Toulousain during the warm-ups as part of the pre-game entertainment.
+The game was initially scheduled to begin at 3pm on Sunday 6 April and series of military personnel were parachuted into the Stadium de Toulouse during the warm-ups as part of the pre-game entertainment.

 The first two paratroopers landed on the pitch but the third got tangled up on the overhead lights and was suspended from the roof.